fernandoacorreia/blog/content/posts/learning-golang-part-11.md

 string float64 int bool
 ```

+Notice that values that infer their types from integer literals (like 365 above) will be of type `int`.
+On most computer
+systems, they will be 64 bits in length.
+On 32-bit systems, these variables will be 32 bits in length.

 # Updating a variable

 The `=` symbol assigns a new value to a variable based on the expression at the right side of the statement (i.e. after